amygrinn/tygr-header/README.md

 Usage:

-When included via script tag, the component is exposed as a window library named 'TygrLogo'
+When included via script tag, the component is exposed as a window library named 'TygrHeader'

 ```html
 <html>